So as I said last week, I was in a blog slump.

-You just won't catch us dancing to it. :)
+You just won't catch us dancing to it in public.

 So here is what I did:

 And wrote the entire song by hand with regular old chalk.
 Now, if you know me by now, you must know that I have terrible hand writing.
 I really do.
-But I decided I wanted to write this myself because I know that it would mean a lot to the hubs if I did and I didn't want it to be perfect.
+But I decided I wanted to write this myself because I know that it would mean a lot to my husband if I did and I didn't want it to be perfect.
 So I just went for it, I mean if it was really bad, I could just paint over it, right?
 So I did this free hand.
 No ruler involved just writing the lyrics as I read them off the paper (some I knew by heart) and this is how it turned out.
-You can see some of the eraser marks but that's OK, I like the look of it..kind of like a board in a coffee house or something.
+You can see some of the eraser marks but that's okay, I like the look of it.
+Kind of like a board in a coffee house or something.

 And here it is with the chalk pen!
 That pen makes even the worst handwriting look good.
-I swear it does.
+So it is a magic pen.